ArnaoutLab/sentropy/README.md

 sentropy(counts_2b, similarity=S_2b, viewpoint=0, measures=['alpha'])
 ```

-Inspecting the resulting dataframe, we find $D_0^Z=2.16$.
+Inspecting the result, we find $D_0^Z=2.16$.
 That this number is close to 2 reflects the fact that members in this community belong to two broad classes of animals: vertebrates and invertebrates.
 The remaining $0.16$ above $2$ is interpreted as reflecting the diversity within each phylum.

 ## Beta diversities
 Recall beta diversity is between-group diversity.
 To illustrate, we will re-imagine Dataset 2b as a metacommunity made up of 2 subcommunities—the invertebrates and the vertebrates—defined as follows: